atv98/GATECeR/README.md

 The uLCD display runs off a 5V supply and utilizes the only two RX and TX pins of the Arduino Nano Every board as well as any digital pin for the reset pin.
 It is used to display the desired temperature, current temperature as well as the PWM value currently set by the PID controller.

-If you are recreating this project, the 4DGL-uLCD-SE zip folder found in this repository to be uploaded to the arduino compiler that you are using.
-This can be done from the top down menu following this specified path:
+If you are recreating this project, the 4DGL-uLCD-SE zip folder found in this repository needs to be uploaded to the Arduino compiler that you are using.
+This can be done from the IDE menu following this specified path:

     sketch\ include library\ add .ZIP library